(in partnership with Imperial College London)

 month PGCE designed to bridge the gap between scientific research

-and school science by recruiting able researchers who are able to
+and school science or mathematics by recruiting able researchers who are able to

 communicate effectively and develop the relationship between schools